Games for Teens and Adults to learn English? Really? Yes really!

 However, it is absolutely vital that adult students know why they are using a particular game, what specific target grammar or vocabulary are they practicing, or what skill are they reinforcing by using the game.
 If students know and understand why they are doing a particular activity they will be much more inclined to cooperate and enjoy the learning.

 A few last words for teachers from Shelley

 One of the big problems with teaching adults ESL is that a lot of students who have attended years of language classes and even passed written language exams can hardly string a sentence together!

 When I got into teaching, after my degree and TEFL qualification (teaching English as a foreign language), I certainly remember the massive amount of time it took me to prepare lessons, as I searched around to try to make lessons less dry.
 At one point I was using the Inlingua course book.
 For those of you who do not know it, it is like a grammar book.
 There are no pictures or texts, just the grammar point you must teach that day, and the teacher basically has to make up a lesson around that.
 It was a lot of work and initially it took a lot of thinking come up with fun ideas that related to the grammatical point in hand.

 The other big problem teachers have is the almost imperceptible progress students seem to make from one week to the next.
 You may only see your students once a week and by the time they come back for the next lesson they have forgotten it all!

-When this happens it simply means that your lessons are not that good and the students are not that motivated so they certainly won't take a few minutes out in the week to go over vocabulary or language as revision.
+When this happens it could mean that your lessons are not that good and the students are not that motivated so they certainly will not take a few minutes in the week to go over vocabulary or language as revision.